dobrushina/dobrushina.github.io/index.md

 I am 39 years old, married, and I have three children.
 I was born in Moscow, spent some of my childhood in the US, moved to Israel in 2022, and to the United Kingdom in 2024.
 Currently, I am happy to live and work in Scotland.
 My multicultural experience helps me understand people with diverse backgrounds and those experiencing immigration.

-### Contact Information
+### Contact Information and Payment
-Glasgow, UK, and online via Zoom
+I am located in Glasgow, UK, but I mostly work online via Zoom.

-Email: [olga@dobrushina.care](mailto:olga@dobrushina.care), WhatsApp: +447933974269, Telegram: @Dobrushina.
+Email: [olga@dobrushina.care](mailto:olga@dobrushina.care), WhatsApp: +44 7933974269, Telegram: @Dobrushina.

-I offer long-term psychological therapy and single or series of consultations on specific topics, such as autism and ADHD post-diagnosis support, parenting children with special needs, or understanding the way your brain works for the goal of professional orientation.
+I offer long-term psychological therapy and single or series of consultations on specific topics, such as autism and ADHD post-diagnosis support, parenting children with special needs, or understanding the way your brain works for professional orientation.
 If you are interested in working with me, I would be happy to meet for an initial free 15-minute consultation to see how I can help.

+My rates start from £100 per session and depend on the type of work.
+I accept private insurance.